 The Group's annual performance has remained relatively stable despite the challenges of increased demand and costs for services such as repairs, voids, disrepair and damp and mould.
-The cost of living also continues to be a challenge for our customers and there has been continued focus on controlling spend and maximising income in areas that are within our control through a number of business initiatives including a 'Running our Business Well' group.
+The cost of living also continues to be a challenge for our customers and there has been continued focus on controlling spend and maximising income in areas that are within our control through a 'running our business well' group.